gatherspiel/backend/README.md

 This repo contains backend services for dmvboardgames.com.

-The API can be accessed at https://api.dmvboardgames.com/

-Data will be stored in PostgreSQL using Supabase.
+Data is stored in PostgreSQL using Supabase.

+## Contribution guidelines

+Go to the following page to view general development guidelines for the project: https://github.com/Create-Third-Places

+Also, follow the guidelines below:
+- If you are updating the structure of an existing endpoint, or adding a new endpoint, make sure it is covered by a API test.
+The API tests are for verifying that the API is returning responses with the correct structure and response code.
+API tests should be added to the [api-testing repo](https://github.com/Create-Third-Places/api-testing)
+- Logic should be covered by unit or integration tests.

 ### Running locally in Linux

 - Compile the API using `mvn clean package`.